kaziridwan/ender3-ultra/README.md

 cutter/ engravers separately (also throw in a high-res resin printer/ UV printer; anything that helps in desktop manufacturing/ prototyping).

 Although I wanted to skip the Stealthburner toolhead, as Sprite Extruder is more than enough, but its "almost" unavoidable as Sprite Extruder has reached end of life in 2025.
 I will consider a Stealthburner mod sometime in future.
 Thankfully due to X-Axis linear rails, this seems to be quite possible, also opening up the possibility of other toolheads like cnc and laser.
 Only gripe here is, Stealthburner is a lot more expensive than Sprite Extruder pro, and you're not getting much more.
+Sprite Extruder kit comes at around 45$ (kit + mount + carriage) where stealthburner kit can go for anywhere between $80 - $150.

 ---